Can I use Abreva on genital herpes?

 Question posted by Rachel_Marie22 on 30 Oct 2011

-No. Abreva is indicated only for the treatment of cold sores caused by Herpes Simplex Virus Type 1.
-(Genital herpes is most commonly caused by Herpes Simplex Virus Type 2)
+Abreva is indicated for the treatment of cold sores around the mouth caused by Herpes Simplex Virus Type 1.

 If you have HSV-1 genitally, I don't see why not.
 Of course as with anything you put on the skin, test it somewhere else beforehand.
 For those who are saying no you can't because HSV-2 causes genital herpes and HSV-1 causes cold sores, they are not 100% correct (based on old information).
 While most cases of oral herpes is HSV-1, it's possible for them to be caused by HSV-2.
 There are also more cases of HSV-1 being found in the genital region, possibly due to the decreased number of people having HSV-1 orally say in childhood.
 HSV is NOT a site-specific virus (can technically be found anywhere on the body, not restricted to the mouth or genitals).

 Still looking for answers?
 Try searching for what you seek or ask your own question.